 Rancho Cordova Property Managers Must Treat Everyone the Same

 Be aware and educated on discrimination laws.
 Big corporations as well as private landlords must treat all applicants equally and with respect.
 Landlords cannot discriminate against religion, race, color, national origin, gender, familial status, or disabilities.
 Some local governments have also enacted that property managers cannot discriminate against sex, age, marital status, source of income, height, weight, sexual orientation, gender orientation, or public assistance recipients.

 Do your due diligence and screen your applicants with uncompromising guidelines.
 The work you put in up front will pay off in the long run.
 You might find a tenant so good, they will stay for years and care for your house as if it were their own.
-Industry experts at Rancho Cordova property management team, SAC-METRO, adhere to a rigorous screening process to find clients only the best of the best.
+Industry experts at Rancho Cordova property management team, Select, adhere to a rigorous screening process to find clients only the best of the best.
 Our proven process helps property owners know they can depend on that rent check coming in month after month.
 Call us today to see how we can find you the perfect tenant and in record time.